The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: Sampling from the Geometric divisor

 This leads to

 and

-Based on this evaluation, the Newton-Ralphson method of finding the solution to $E_0(t)-u=0$ has been implemented.
+Based on this evaluation, the Newton–Raphson method of finding the solution to ${E_0(t)=u}$ has been implemented.
 A slight modification was needed to ensure the stability of the inversion.
-It has been used to generated the persistency exponent approximation presented in Subsection~\ref{subsec:Matern}.
+It has been used to generate the persistency coefficient approximation presented in Subsection~\ref{subsec:Matern}.